mahshid1373/mp_movies_sql/README.md

 ## Problem Statement

-- How can various factours affect the success and the review of movies ?
+- How can various factors affect the success and the review of movies ?

 ## Hypotheses and their Visualisation